 The broader set of observations made by Ward and colleagues provide a great deal of insight into the role of prior knowledge in constraining category generation.
-Much of the work from this area (e.g., Marsh et al., 1999; S. M. Smith et al., 1993) focuses on how information provided to participants (such as an example of a species generated by other participants) can drastically diminish the difference of a new category from pre-existing categories.
+Much of the work from this area (e.g., Marsh et al., 1999; S.M.
+Smith et al., 1993) focuses on how information provided to participants (such as an example of a species generated by other participants) can drastically diminish the difference of a new category from pre-existing categories.
 Theoretical accounts of these effects have primarily been grounded within the categorization literature.
 For example, the predominant "Path of Least Resistance" account (see Ward, 1994, 1995; Ward et al., 2002) proposes that, when generating a new species of animal, people retrieve from memory a known subcategory of animals (e.g., bird, dog, horse), and simply change some of the features to make something new.
 People are thought to change only features that are not characteristic of the retrieved category (e.g., if bird was retrieved, the presence of wings would not change, but color might).
-This theory incorporates elements of the highly influential basic-level categories framework (Rosch, 1975; Rosch, Mervis, Gray, Johnson, & Boyes-Braem, 1976), as well as the exemplar view

-(Brooks, 1978; Medin & Schaffer, 1978).
+This theory incorporates elements of the highly influential basic-level categories framework (Rosch, 1975; Rosch, Mervis, Gray, Johnson, & Boyes-Braem, 1976), as well as the exemplar view (Brooks, 1978; Medin & Schaffer, 1978).
 While this work has been incredibly useful in providing a conceptual sketch of generation theories, its qualitative nature and the hand-drawn responses used in the experiments paradigms precludes the development of formal approaches that can be used to test them in a fine-grained manner.
+One other relevant study of note is Lake, Salakhutdinov, and Tenenbaum (2015).
+In one part of their experiments, they had participants generate novel alphabets.
+While their work is fascinating, the model is domain-specific (representing orthography using a grammar over the parameters of Bézier curves) and the results are difficult to generalize beyond that domain.

-Jern and Kemp (2013) recently showed that concept generation could be studied in a more controlled manner through the well-developed methods of an artificial categorization paradigm (see Kurtz, 2015, for a review).
+Jern and Kemp (2013) showed that concept generation could be studied in a more controlled manner through the well-developed methods of an artificial categorization paradigm (see Kurtz, 2015, for a review).
 In Experiments 3 and 4 of their article, participants were exposed to members of experimenter-defined categories of "crystals" varying in size, hue, and saturation.
 Following a training phase during which the experimenter-defined categories were learned, participants were asked to generate novel categories of crystals.
 In a finding mirroring Ward (1994), Jern and Kemp (2013) found that participants generated categories with the same distributional properties as the experimenter-defined categories.
 For example, after learning categories with a positive correlation between the size and saturation features (larger sized crystals were more saturated), participants generated novel categories with the same positive correlation.
 By replicating Ward (1994), they demonstrated that category generation can be studied in a well-known and highly controlled experimental paradigm.